This section provides answers to frequently asked questions (FAQ) for Oracle Storage Cloud Service.

 By default, all access to objects are private and require credentials.
 It is possible however, to make all objects within a specific container publicly readable.

-To make the objects within a container publicly readable, add the following as an entry to the container's read Access Control List:
+To make the objects within a container publicly readable, add the following as an entry to the container's read Access Control List (see Setting Container ACLs):

-Keep in mind that the Oracle Storage Cloud Service account is accountable for its monthly bandwidth usage, including traffic which is downloading publicly readable objects.
+Note that the Oracle Storage Cloud Service account is accountable for its monthly bandwidth usage, including traffic which is downloading publicly readable objects.
 If large amounts of traffic are expected, it is better to cache publicly readable objects in a Content Delivery Network (CDN).
-See How can I use a Content Delivery Network (CDN) to accelerate the downloads of my publicly available content? for details.
+See How can I use a Content Delivery Network (CDN) to accelerate the downloads of my publicly available content?

 Depending on your network connection, it may take a long time to upload large files.